maxkulish/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

     {% include "01-common-patterns/src/fields-alignment_test.go" %}
     ```

-## When To Alignment Structs
+## When To Align Structs

-✅ **ALWAYS** alignment structs!
-It's free to implement.
-No changes except rearrangement are needed!
+✅ Always align structs.
+It's free to implement and often leads to better memory efficiency without changing any logic—only field order needs to be adjusted.

-Guidelines for **struct alignment**:
+Guidelines for struct alignment:

 - Order fields by decreasing size to reduce internal padding.
+Larger fields first help prevent unnecessary gaps caused by alignment rules.
 - Group same-sized fields together to optimize memory layout.
+This ensures fields can be packed tightly without additional padding.
 - Use padding deliberately to separate fields accessed by different goroutines.
+Preventing false sharing can improve performance in concurrent applications.
 - Avoid interleaving small and large fields.
+Mixing sizes leads to inefficient memory usage due to extra alignment padding between fields.
-- Use [fieldalignment](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment) linter to verify.
+- Use the [fieldalignment](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/fieldalignment) linter to verify.
+This tool helps catch suboptimal layouts automatically during development.